 The series on international security transactions covers portfolio transactions in stocks, bonds, and money market securities between non-residents and residents of Canada.
 The series include trade in outstanding issues, new issues, retirements, and change in interest payable and are further segmented by issuing sector and major geographical area.

-- For the monthly surveys, the collection period for the reference month starts on the last business day of the reference month and continues for 40 days past the reference month (e.g., the questionnaires for the reference month of January is mailed out on January 31, 2018, and collection ends on March 12, 2018).
+- The collection period for the reference month starts on the last business day of the reference month and continues for 40 days past the reference month (i.e., the questionnaires for the reference month of January will be mailed out on January 31, 2020 and collection will end on March 11, 2020).

 Block Information Confidentiality